3rd Tipperary Brigade: On the run

 As a result of the Soloheadbeg ambush, martial law was declared in County Tipperary.

 Treacy, Breen and Hogan met again with Robinson a few weeks later and the "big four" as they were locally called, remained in hiding over the coming months, moving from house to house of sympathisers or sleeping in the rough in the countryside.
 Treacy and Robinson traveled to Dublin to consult Michael Collins who offered to arrange for them and Breen and Hogan to escape to America.
 They rejected the offer and told Collins they would remain in Ireland and continue the fight.

 Hogan, who was only eighteen years old, was arrested by the RIC in May 1919.
 His capture would lead to one of the dramatic events of the war.
 Robinson, Treacy and Breen, supported by men from the East Limerick Brigade rescued a handcuffed Hogan from a train under the guard of four RIC officers at Knocklong station in Limerick.
-Hogan would almost certainly have been executed if he wasn't rescued.
+Hogan would almost certainly have been executed if he was not rescued.
 Two of the RIC were killed in the fight and Breen and Treacy seriously injured.
 The four men regrouped at the home of the Foley family, who lived nearby.
 Two years later Edmond Foley, a son of that house, was executed on suspicion of being involved in Hogan's rescue.

 Robinson, Treacy, Hogan and Breen relocated to Dublin and undertook a range of missions under the direction of the Dublin leadership, some of these missions were in association with a unit known as The Squad.
 Robinson initially and Hogan later returned to Tipperary to continue the fight against the British and the RIC in Tipperary and surrounding counties.
 Treacy was eventually killed in an exchange of fire with a British secret service agent in Talbot Street, while Breen alternated between Tipperary and Dublin as the conflict continued.